retrohun/bakefat/mbrsys.md

 # mbrsys: bootable hard disk image creator for DOS and Windows 3.1--95--98--ME

-mbrsys is an easy-to-use, beginner-friendly tool for creating bootable hard disk images for virtual machines running DOS (MS-DOS 4.01--6.22 or PC-DOS 4.01--7.1) or Windows 3.1--95--95-ME in an emulator (such as QEMU or VirtualBox). mrsys runs on the virtual machine (guest system). mbrsys creates a FAT16 or FAT32 filesystem, copies the system files (io.sys, command.com and a few more if needed), makes it bootable by writing boot code to the boot sector, creates partition, and makes the system bootable by writing boot code to the MBR.
+mbrsys is an easy-to-use, beginner-friendly tool for creating bootable hard disk images with FAT16 or FAT32 filesystems, usable in virtual machines running DOS (MS-DOS 4.01--6.22 or PC-DOS 4.01--7.1) or Windows 3.1--95--95-ME in an emulator (such as QEMU or VirtualBox). mrsys runs on the virtual machine, before the guest operating system installer starts. mbrsys creates a FAT filesystem, copies the guest system files (io.sys, command.com and a few more if needed) to it, makes it bootable by writing boot code to the boot sector, creates a partition, and makes the system bootable by writing boot code to the MBR.

-mbrsys is currently **UNIMPLEMENTED**, this document just describes how it would look and work like.
+mbrsys is currently **UNIMPLEMENTED**, this document currently describes how it would look like and function.

 mbrsys features and limitations: